Fixed Income

 Boosted by healthy reserve balances, investment grade issuers remain on solid footing.
 This strong starting point may provide a needed cushion given a normalization in both revenues and federal aid.
 Credit spreads are fair after significant outperformance versus high grades and investors should be ready to opportunistically add risk.

-Despite the overall volatility, April concluded positively with inflows of $1.6 billion during the final week.
-YTD inflows have totaled $6.7 billion, with most of those inflows having gone into ETFs.
+As has been the pattern for most of the year, long-term and high yield funds garnered the majority of the inflows.
+YTD inflows have totaled $5.9 billion, with most of those inflows having gone into ETFs.

 Spreads: Slightly Wider, but Resilient

-BBB spreads widened, or increased, by 8bps and ended the month at 94bps.
-While high yield muni spreads increased by 3bps to close at 177bps.
-The education sector had the best relative returns for the month versus Puerto Rico and tobacco credits which underperformed.
-In the face of market volatility and uncertainty, lower-rated municipal bonds outperformed their corporate counterparts, exhibiting less spread widening and lower volatility.
+BBB spreads widened, or increased, by 3bps and ended the month at 96bps.
+While high yield muni spreads increased by 3bps to close at 181bps.
+The airline sector had the best relative returns for the month versus electric and hospital credits which underperformed.
+Shorter maturity securities outperformed longer maturity ones.
+In the face of market volatility and uncertainty, lower-rated municipal bond spreads have exhibited minor spread widening and have remained range bound.

 Author(s)